sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_13_PythonExecutionViaCommandline/Q_13_PythonExecutionViaCommandline_Quiz.md

 **Description**

-a) It is not conhost.exe.

-b) It is not program.py.

-c) cmd.exe is the parent of python.exe if it is launched from the command prompt (CMD) on Windows.
+cmd.exe is the parent of python.exe if it is launched from the command prompt (CMD) on Windows.

-d) All are not correct.

 ---
 ---